Angélica (television host): Acting career

 In 2004, Angélica was again one of the biggest TV presenters in Brazil thanks to "Vídeo Game" and Globo decided to release another movie with her in the leading role, but the teen-oriented movie, Um Show de Verão (which she starred in with Luciano Huck) didn't achieve expected success, in part due to it being rated PG-14.

 In 2010, Angélica and Luciano Huck were one of the casts of a drama miniseries, As Cariocas However, the last episode featuring them proved to be the most watched episode in Brazil.

 Since 2001, until 2011, she made "Video Game".
 The "Video Game" was stopped, with ten years.

 Since 2006, she presented Estrelas, a TV program of interviewing celebrities, until 2018.

 Personal life

 Angélica was born in Santo André, the daughter of Francisco and Angelina Ksyvickis.
-She has one sister, businesswoman (artistic producer) Márcia Marbá.
-She is of Italian, Portuguese, Polish, Austrian, Russian, Croatian, Lithuanian, Romanian, and Ukrainian descent.
+She has one sister, businesswoman (artistic producer) Marcia Marbá.
+She is of Ukrainian, Lithuanian, Italian, Portuguese, Polish, Austrian, Russian, Croatian and Romanian descent.
 According to research done her ancestors emigrated from Naples to Juiz de Fora.
-She also has Native Brazilian ancestry, of the Piquerobi ethnicity.
+She also has Native Brazilian ancestry.

+In May 2015 Angélica, her husband, her two nannies and her three children survived a plane crash in the Pantanal region of Mato Grosso do Sul.
+They were only lightly injured.